-The Cotswolds are easily one of the most beautiful areas of the UK - with rolling hills, incredibly lush scenery and a quaint country atmosphere to boot.
-Located in the south-central part of England, the Cotswolds crosses the borders of multiple counties including Gloucestershire and Oxfordshire, as well as small parts of Wiltshire, Somerset, Worcestershire and Warwickshire.
-It's known for the many picturesque villages, the most popular of which include Bourton-on-the-Water, Broadway, Naunton and Mickleton.
-It is the natural calmness that these villages provide which makes living in the Cotswolds so desirable for so many.
+The Cotswolds is easily one of the most beautiful areas of the UK – with rolling hills, incredibly lush scenery and a quaint country atmosphere to boot.
+Located in the south-central part of England, the Cotswolds crosses the borders of multiple counties, including Gloucestershire and Oxfordshire, as well as small parts of Wiltshire, Worcestershire and Warwickshire.
+It’s known for the many picturesque villages, the most popular of which include Bourton-on-the-Water, Broadway, Naunton and Mickleton.
+It is the natural calmness that these villages provide which makes living in the Cotswolds desirable for so many.

-Additionally, in 1966, the Cotswold was designated as an AONB or Area of Outstanding Natural Beauty and is the largest AONB to date in England, following the Lake District as the second-largest protected landscape.
-It's not hard to see why either; huge expanses of lush greenery, interspersed with small golden stone villages and towns rich in history.
+In 1966, the Cotswold was designated as an Area of Outstanding Natural Beauty (AONB) and is the largest AONB to date in England.
+It follows the Lake District and the Yorkshire Dales as the third-largest protected landscape.
+It’s not hard to see why either; huge expanses of lush greenery interspersed with small golden stone villages and towns rich in history.

 Finding the best place to live in the Cotswolds is difficult simply because of the vast range of incredible locations.
-To help you make your decision, the team here at Allens Caravans have utilised our knowledge of the region to put together some major village destinations, as well as what to see when visiting the area.
+To help you make your decision a little easier, we have utilised our knowledge of the region to put together some major village destinations, as well as what to see when visiting the area.

 Living in the Cotswolds means being surrounded by history, with Neolithic settlements in the area dating back to over 2000 years ago.
 Chedworth is a quaint village at the heart of this historical legacy, playing host to Chedworth Roman Villa, a mosaic floored abode with bathhouse rooms and artefacts in an incredibly tranquil setting.
 The villa is considered one of the best-preserved examples in Britain and entices plenty of visitors each year, with more coming just to experience the range of wildlife and idyllic views.